 Course Code SCI4003

 Course Title Industrial Training

 Credit Value 3

 Pre-requisites None

 Compulsory/Optional Compulsory

+Course Content

-Each student will undergo full-time training in a geology-related industry for eight weeks, on a project assigned by the industry, approved by the Department of Geology.
-Students are required to maintain a 'Daily Diary', which should be certified by the Head of the relevant industry and submitted to the Head of the Department of Geology, within two weeks after completion of the training.
+to full-time training in a geology-related industry for eight weeks, on a project assigned d by the Department of Geology.
+Students are required to maintain a 'Daily Diary',

+which should be certified by the Head of the relevant industry and submitted to the Head of the Department of Geology, within two weeks after completion of the training.
 Each student is also required to write a report and make a presentation on work carried out during the period of training.